codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to the zoo the other day, there was only one dog in it.
-It was a shitzu.
+Did you hear about the guy who invented Lifesavers?
+They say he made a mint.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+What is the code name for the mobile operating system Android 7.0?
- 1. Motherboard
+ 1. Ice Cream Sandwich
- 2. Central Processing Unit
+ 2. Jelly Bean
- 3. Hard Disk Drive
+ 3. Marshmallow
- 4. Graphics Processing Unit
+ 4. Nougat

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Nougat
 </details>